fprasx/unlocked/README.md

 [Lock-free Dynamically Resizable Arrays](https://www.stroustrup.com/lock-free-vector.pdf) by **Dechev et al., 2006**

-The implementation is currently not optimized for performance; it is solely academic at the moment.
+The implementation is not optimized for performance; it is solely academic.

+## A book!

+I wrote about the code itself and the experience writing it in an `mdbook`.
+If you're interested in concurrency or seeing real `Rust`, you might like the book.
+You can view it [here](https://fprasx.github.io/book/).

+**Note**: I'm no longer maintaining the book in this repo, it's being maintained in the [repo](https://github.com/fprasx/fprasx.github.io) for my website.

+**Note**: Actually I need to figure out CI first so it's still being maintained here.